 - Put both of the above-mentioned computers ("target" computer and "tester" computer) in the same network environment, which means connected to the same router.

-- Download the Tool and unzip it to your tester computer.
+- Download the Tool (ST-wol.zip at the buttom of this page) and unzip it to your tester computer.

 - Then run ST-wol.exe.
 You will see the window shown below: